RussellHaley/PUC-Lua-Installer/README.md

 *Note: Alternatively, you could clone joedf/LuaBuilds and it gives you access to all the binaries and all the sources in one place.
 The over head is a bit extreme but I'm a lazy sod.
 That's why I created an installer ;)*

-2) Run the following commands in powershell (Note that # is a comment in powershell):
+2) Run the following commands in powershell (Note that # is a comment in powershell, '`' backtick is a line continuation):

 ```
 #1 Navigate to the dir and source the powershell script.
 This loads the script for execution.